mogensjohansen/mogensjohansen/README.md

 - 👋 Hi, I’m @mogensjohansen
 - 👀 I’m interested in learning.
 - 🌱 I’m currently learning sql - python - github .
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anythng beginners level.
 - 📫 How to reach me ...

 <!---